Welcome to Nordhavn.com - Power Thats Oceans Apart

 June 13, 2007

-By Jeff Merrill and Jennifer Stern
+By Jennifer Stern

 Spring is a time for cleaning, flowers…and long-distance cruising.
 Over the past couple of weeks, three Nordhavn 43s have stated their case as true ocean crossing vessels by completing impressive extended cruises and proving the true mettle of not only the boats but of themselves as well.

 Anyone familiar with Nordhavns already knows that our boats are meant to cross oceans, still some are uncertain when it comes to taking a smaller boat, such as the 40 or 43, on such an ambitious journey.
 Is there enough storage space?
 Is it comfortable enough?
 Is it roomy enough for the crew?
 What about fuel capacity?

 As a company, P.A.E. has tried to quell such questions by taking a production Nordhavn 40 around the world.
 Other 40 owners have also achieved long-range passages: in 2004, Uno Mas joined the Nordhavn Atlantic Rally from Fort Lauderdale to Europe and along the way conquered the 2,300-nm leg from Bermuda to the Azores; Done Dreamin’ handled the 2800-nm leg from Puerto Vallarta, Mexico to the South Pacific islands without any major problems.
 But until this spring, no N43 had come close to staking a claim in passagemaking history.